TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/Transformations/Overview.rst

 RTE again.

-Processing can also be overwritten by Page TSconfig, see the :ref:`according section <t3tsconfig:pageTsRte> of the Page TSconfig reference` for details.
+Processing can also be overwritten by Page TSconfig, see the :ref:`according section of the Page TSconfig reference <t3tsconfig:pageTsRte>` for details.

 .. _transformations-overview-filters: